TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-15-what-is-your-third-door-book-review.md

 What **I love about this book** is that it's different from all the other self-help porn.
 It doesn't include:

 - "10 ways to be more effective you can do right now"
-- or better "scientist found out, that average person spends 30 minutes a day in the deep-work state, aim for 8 hours to beta your competition"
+- or better "scientist found out, that average person spends 30 minutes a day in the deep-work state, aim for 8 hours to beat your competition"

 These are all **imperatives**, we love to use them, but they barely work.